-Broadway/Off-Broadway: The Little Foxes (Tony nom.), You Can’t Take It With You, Race, Democracy, Incident at Vichy, The Stendhal Syndrome (Lucille Lortel Award), A Naked Girl on the Appian Way, An Enemy of the People, Tiny Alice, The Front Page, The Fifth of July, innumerable Shakespeare productions, and his professional debut at 7 years old in Sunrise at Campobello on Broadway.
+Broadway/Off-Broadway: The Little Foxes (Tony nom.), You Can’t Take It with You, Race, Democracy, Incident at Vichy, The Stendhal Syndrome (Lucille Lortel Award), A Naked Girl on the Appian Way, An Enemy of the People, Tiny Alice, The Front Page, The Fifth of July, innumerable Shakespeare productions, and his professional debut at 7 years old in Sunrise at Campobello on Broadway.
 National tours: The Humans (Elliot Norton Award) and Twelve Angry Men.
-Thomas is an Emmy Award-winning actor beloved for his performance in the iconic series “The Waltons.”
+Thomas is an Emmy Award-winning actor for his performance in the iconic series The Waltons.
 Film: Last Summer; Red Sky at Morning; September 30, 1955; Wonder Boys; Taking Woodstock; The Unforgivable.
-TV: “The Americans,” “Billions,” “Tell Me Your Secrets,” and the Netflix series “Ozark.”
+TV: The Americans, Billions, Tell Me Your Secrets and the Netflix series Ozark.

-Jacqueline is a multi-award winner whose Broadway credits include Horton Foote’s Pulitzer winner and Tony-nominated The Young Man From Atlanta (Clara) starring Rip Torn and Shirley Knight.
-Off-Broadway credits include the internationally acclaimed production of From the Mississippi Delta (Phelia/Woman Two, co-produced by Oprah Winfrey), The Talented Tenth (Tanya), and Mill Fire (Widow Three).
-Ms. Williams has a long association with the Goodman Theatre, Steppenwolf Theatre, and Court Theatre, and she is a frequent collaborator of Oscar recipient Tarell McCraney and Tina Landau.
-Extensive regional credits include Arena Stage, Hartford Stage, La Jolla Playhouse, ACT Seattle, Portland Stage Co., Asolo Rep, and Mark Taper, where she reprised her role in Head of Passes (Mae) opposite Phylicia Rashad.
-Tours: Market Theatre of Johannesburg’s Born in the R.S.A.
-(Thenjiwe) and Crowns (Mabel).
-Film and recurring TV credits include season two of “The Chi” (realtor Mrs. Harriet Brown), “Chicago Fire”/“Chicago PD”/“Chicago Med” (Sergeant Becerra), “Empire” (Warden Meyers), Heartlock (Captain Rosalyn), The Break-Up (Shondra), The Lake House (Madvi Patel).
-Upcoming: AMC’s “61st Street” (Nurse Florence), and Amazon’s “Paper Girls” (Dr. Donna Metcalf).
-Greatest blessing: her daughter, Kara.
+Jacqueline is a multi-award winner whose Broadway credits include Horton Foote’s Pulitzer winner and Tony-nominated The Young Man from Atlanta (Clara) starring Rip Torn and Shirley Knight.
+Off-Broadway credits include the internationally acclaimed production of From the Mississippi Delta (Phelia/Woman Two) co-produced by Oprah Winfrey, The Talented Tenth (Tanya), and Mill Fire (Widow Three).
+Ms. Williams has a long association with Goodman Theatre, Steppenwolf Theatre, and Court Theatre, and is a frequent collaborator of Oscar recipient Tarell McCraney and Tina Landau.
+Extensive regional credits include Arena Stage, Hartford Stage, La Jolla Playhouse, ACT Seattle, Portland Stage Co, Asolo Rep, and Mark Taper where she reprised her role in Head of Passes (Mae) opposite Phylicia Rashad.
+Tours: Market Theatre of Johannesburg’s Born in the R.S.A (Thenjiwe) and Crowns (Mabel).
+Film and recurring TV credits include season two of The Chi (realtor Mrs. Harriet Brown), Chicago Fire/Chicago Med/Chicago PD (Sergeant Beccera), Empire (Warden Meyers), Heartlock (Captain Rosalyn), The Breakup (Shondra), The Lake House (Madvi Patel).
+AMC’s 61st Street (Nurse Florence) and Amazon’s Paper Girls (Dr. Donna Metcalf).
+Greatest blessing: daughter, Kara.

 Off-Off Broadway: This Beautiful Future (TheaterLab), In a Word (Cherry Lane).
 Shakespeare Theatre Company DC: Peter Pan & Wendy.
-TV: “FBI Most Wanted,” “Law & Order: SVU,” “Madam Secretary,” “Gotham.”
+TV: FBI Most Wanted, Law & Order SVU, Madam Secretary, Gotham.
 Education: Juilliard.
 Hometown: Portland, OR.

 Broadway: To Kill a Mockingbird, The Play That Goes Wrong.
 National Tour: The Play That Goes Wrong.
 Off-Broadway: Fly, The Royale (Lincoln Center Theatre), The Painted Rocks at Revolver Creek (Signature Theatre Company), The Revenger’s Tragedy (RedBull Theatre), The Acting Company, National Black Theatre.
 Regional: True Colors Theatre, Syracuse Stage, Alabama Shakespeare Festival, Studio Theatre, The Wilma Theatre, The Arden Theatre, Arkansas Rep, PlayMakers Rep, Seattle Rep. Company member: Everyman Theatre.
 TV: The Blacklist, Braindead, Madame Secretary, Elementary, Harlem, and Getaway.
 Education: BA, Morehouse College; MFA, Brandeis University; MFA, The George Washington University Academy for Classical Acting.

 Broadway: To Kill a Mockingbird.
 Off-Broadway: Nantucket Sleigh Ride (Lincoln Center Theater).
 Regional: Macbeth, A Midsummer Night’s Dream (Chicago Shakespeare Theater); Indecent (Yale Repertory Theatre); Beautiful Thing (Theater Latté Da); Mary’s Wedding (Chester Theatre Company); Clybourne Park, Uncle Vanya (Guthrie Theater).
-TV: “Chicago Fire,” “Masterclass,” HBO.
-He is a Presidential Scholar in the Arts.
-Education: Interlochen; BFA, University of Minnesota/Guthrie; MFA, Yale School of Drama.
+TV: Chicago Fire, Masterclass, HBO.
+Johnson is a Presidential Scholar in the Arts.
+Education: Interlochen, BFA, University of Minnesota/Guthrie; MFA, Yale School of Drama.

 At the age of 10, Ms. Badham was chosen for the role of “Scout” for the feature film of To Kill a Mockingbird starring Gregory Peck and earned an Oscar nomination for her performance.
 At that time, she was the youngest person ever nominated for a supporting role.
-Since then, she has promoted the book and film’s message about social injustice across the US (including for the National Endowment of the Arts and at two White House appearances) and received a US Speaker and Specialist Grant to participate in programs about To Kill a Mockingbird in Russia.
-Other film: This Property Is Condemned with Robert Redford and Natalie Wood, Let’s Kill Uncle, Our Very Own with Allison Janney.
-TV: “Dr. Kildare,” “The Twilight Zone.”
+Since then, she has promoted the book and film’s message about social injustice across the US (including for the National Endowment of the Arts and two White House appearances) and received a US Speaker and Specialist Grant to participate in programs about To Kill a Mockingbird in Russia.
+Other Film: Erasing His Dark Past, This Property is Condemned with Robert Redford and Natalie Wood, Let’s Kill Uncle, Our Very Own with Allison Janney.
+TV: Dr. Kildare and Twilight Zone.

 Travis has worked on stages all over the country.
-Theater: West Coast premiere of Barbecue (Geffen Playhouse); West Coast premiere of Boy (LA Theatre Works); national tour of In the Heat of the Night (LA Theatre Works); world premiere of Atlanta (Geffen Playhouse); West Coast premiere of National Pastime (Fremont Centre Theatre); Take Me Out (Ensemble Theatre Company).
+Theatre credits: West Coast premiere of Barbeque (Geffen Playhouse); West Coast premiere of Boy (LA Theatre Works); National Tour of In the Heat of the Night (LA Theatre Works); the world premiere of Atlanta (Geffen Playhouse); the West Coast premiere of National Pastime (Fremont Centre Theatre); Take Me Out (Ensemble Theatre Company).
 Film: Danny Collins (opposite Al Pacino), Term Life, Swelter (opposite Alfred Molina), Sound of My Voice, Adventures of Power, Dead Man Rising.
-TV: “Westworld,” “Queen of the South,” “NCIS,” “CSI: Las Vegas,” “Truth Be Told,” “Fear the Walking Dead,” “Goliath,” “Bosch: Legacy,” “The Shrink Next Door.”
-Travis was raised in Elizabethton, Tenn., graduated from Wake Forest University, and resides in Los Angeles.
+TV: Westworld, Queen of the South, NCIS, CSI: Vegas, Truth Be Told, Fear the Walking Dead, Goliath, Bosch: Legacy, The Shrink Next Door.
+Travis was raised in Elizabethton, TN, graduated from Wake Forest University, and resides in Los Angeles.

 Broadway: The Minutes, Linda Vista.
 National Tour: The Graduate.
-Theater: Asolo Repertory, Repertory Theatre of St. Louis, Actors Theatre of Louisville, Indiana Repertory, Pioneer Theatre, Cleveland Playhouse, Hudson Valley Shakespeare.
-TV: “Search Party,” “The Affair,” “Law & Order: CI.”
+Theatre: Asolo Repertory, Repertory Theatre of St. Louis, Actors Theatre of Louisville, Indiana Repertory, Pioneer Theatre, Cleveland Playhouse, Hudson Valley Shakespeare.
+TV: Search Party, The Affair, Law & Order: CI.
 MFA: ACA-Shakespeare Theatre DC.
 2017 Lunt-Fontanne Fellow.

-Dorcas is thankful and blessed to be a part of this monumental production of To Kill a Mockingbird.
-Selected theater credits: Tiny Beautiful Things (The Old Globe); A Raisin in the Sun (Indiana Repertory Theatre & Syracuse Stage, SALT Award for Leading Actress); Nollywood Dreams (Cherry Lane Theatre); Romeo and Juliet (Classical Theatre of Harlem); Mary Stuart, Measure for Measure (Stratford Shakespeare Festival); Macbeth SS!
+Selected theatre credits: Tiny Beautiful Things (The Old Globe Theatre); A Raisin in the Sun (Indiana Repertory Theatre & Syracuse Stage, SALT Award for Leading Actress); Nollywood Dreams (Cherry Lane Theatre); Romeo and Juliet (Classical Theatre of Harlem); Mary Stuart, Measure for Measure (The Stratford Shakespeare Festival); Macbeth SS!
 (Chicago Shakespeare Theater); Trust (Lookingglass Theatre); I, Barbara Jordan (Alley Theatre).
-TV/Film: “New Amsterdam,” “Search Party,” “The Last O.G,” “The Blacklist,” “Modern Love,” “A Holiday in Harlem,” Beneath the Fold.
-Dorcas has trained at the Birmingham Conservatory for Classical Training at the Stratford Shakespeare Festival in Canada, The School at Steppenwolf in Chicago, and Stella Adler Actor’s Studio in New York.
-She holds an MFA from the University of Texas at Austin.
-Love and gratitude to family and friends.
+TV/Film: New Amsterdam, Search Party, The Last O.G, Blacklist, Modern Love, Holiday in Harlem, Beneath the Fold.
+Dorcas has trained at The Birmingham Conservatory for Classical Training at The Stratford Shakespeare Festival in Canada, The School at Steppenwolf in Chicago, and Stella Adler Actor’s Studio in New York.
+She holds an MFA from The University of Texas at Austin.
+Love and gratitude to family, and friends.